 - Each line of the message must not exceed 35 characters, including spaces and punctuation marks.

-- Message must be displayed in black text, Arial or Times New Roman font, and not displayed in all caps.
+- The message must be displayed in black text, Arial or Times New Roman font, and not displayed in all caps.

 - Files must be production-ready.

-- Requests must be received at least two weeks (10 business days) prior to the proposed airdate.
+- Requests must be received at least ten business days prior to the proposed airdate.

 - Submit completed applications with the digital messages attached via email to Geoff Spencer.
 Digital messages must be received electronically before applications are reviewed.

-The City Manager, or his designee, has the right and authority to deny any program request when it is determined, following review of a complete application and message submission, that the bulletin board message does not meet the criteria set forth in the City’s policy, the applicant fails to provide all required information, or the applicant fails to provide truthful information.
+The City Manager, or his designee, has the right and authority to deny any programming request when it is determined, following review of a complete application and message submission, that the bulletin board message does not meet the criteria set forth in the City’s policy, the applicant fails to provide all required information, or the applicant fails to provide truthful information.